influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 This file may be in either JSON or YAML.

-A task for a memory based alert can be created using the same template defined above.
+A task for a memory-based alert can be created using the same template that was defined above.
 Create a `mem_template_task.json` file using the snippet in Example 7.

 <!-- fixes defect 1372 -->